nadiabey/nadiabey/README.md

-- 👋 Hi, I’m Nadia!
+- ✌🏽 Hi, I’m Nadia!
-- 👀 I’m a college student majoring in biology and global health with a minor in computational biology.
+- 📚  I’m a college student majoring in biology and global health with a minor in computational biology.
 - 💻 My preferred coding language is Python.
-- 🧠 I also know Java, HTML and CSS.
+- 🧠 I also use Java, HTML and CSS.
 - 🌱 I’m currently learning SQL.
 - ❓ I'd like to learn R, PHP and JavaScript.